Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 Artificial intelligence = Supportive intelligence and its ethical use

-Artificial intelligence reflects the source material entered into it.
+Artificial intelligence should rather be referred to as supportive intelligence.
+Artificial intelligence is not “intelligent” and, for example, applications do not have an understanding of their content, even though they may serve as an assistant, a brainstormer, a sparring partner, a mentor and a booster.
+The grammatically correct and ostensibly sensible output creates a misconception of the intelligence of the application and the correctness of the answer, even though it may be completely distorted in terms of content.
+In other words, it does not eliminate the need for substance competence from the user, but instead emphasises it so that we can ensure that the information produced by artificial intelligence is correct.
+Artificial intelligence reflects the training data entered into it.
 Possible inaccuracy of the in-formation, i.e., hallucination in the response, must be borne in mind as a restriction on use.
-In addition, it may provide biased or harmful information, which is due to the source material used in the teaching of the language model.
-The majority of the source material used to teach today’s language model (April 2023) comes from Western countries.
-The fact that materials from, for example, China or Africa have not been used as source material weakens the quality of the application and its ability to produce objective information, taking into account different cultures.
-The responsibility for the accuracy of the written information rests with the user of artificial intelligence.
-Because artificial intelligence itself does not care whether something is true that it generates for the user.
+In addition, it may provide biased or harmful information, which is due to the training data used in the teaching of the language model.
+The majority of the source material used to teach today’s language model comes from Western countries.
+The fact that materials from all countries have not been equally used as source material weakens the quality of the application and its ability to produce objective information, taking into account different cultures.
+The responsibility for the accuracy of the produced information rests with the user of artificial intelligence.
+In utilizing artificial intelligence, users must develop their AI literacy, i.e. their ability to understand and critically assess the activities and outputs of artificial intelligence.
+Artificial intelligence itself does not care whether or not something is true.

 The discussion around artificial intelligence is strongly related to ethics.
-For example, the Euro-pean Union has prepared its own ethical guidelines on artificial intelligence[2].
+For example, the European Union has prepared its own ethical guidelines on artificial intelligence.
 These guidelines have previously been largely linked to the development of artificial intelligence.
-With the intro-duction of generative AI, ethics will also extend to the use of artificial intelligence.
+The ethical principles of the use of artificial intelligence can be derived from good general scientific practices at universities of applied sciences:

 - The authors are responsible for the accuracy, correctness, integrity and originality of their works, including the use of artificial intelligence.